the-teachingRSE-project/competencies/competencies.md

 RSE practices.

 Often RSEs, especially in RSE groups, will develop applications and services with different variants for different research purposes and groups.
-An example of this would be the `Mobile App Development Service' of the RSE group of the University of Manchester [@UoMMobileApp], where the core components are shared between the various actual applications.
+Additionally, many research groups develop their own codes for specific research purposes, e.g. simulation codes.
+A lot of their development of new features is project-based, often through PhD projects, which grow into their own variant with re-integration planned as a final step.
 To reduce the chance of variant source code diverging and producing a large integration overhead, \gls{PM} skills and methods are needed.
 More specifically, software product line management methods have been developed for this exact problem and purpose.

 # How much do different people need to know? {#sec:how-much-to-know}